-What Does Therapy for Veterans Help With?
+What Does Therapy for Veterans and First Responders Help With?

-Our therapy for veterans helps you to address your underlying trauma in a safe and understanding environment.
+Our therapy for Veterans and First Responders helps you to address your underlying trauma in a safe and understanding environment.
 It is in this environment of non-judgment and empathetic understanding that you can begin to learn how your experience has shaped the way that you act and feel, as well as how it influences your behavior.
 From there, you can learn ways to avoid mental health or substance abuse triggers; how to move on from your trauma, and how to replace negative habits with positive ones.
 All of these effects combine to make it easier for you to live a happier and healthier life, free from serious mental health symptoms and addiction.

-The Different Types of Therapy for Veterans
+The Different Types of Therapy for Veterans and First Responders

 There are likely effects that you aren’t aware of, that working with your therapist can help you understand and process.
 Over time, you’ll learn how to better manage your mental health symptoms, and how to replace them with healthier habits.
 Additionally, you will learn how to cope with difficult or uncomfortable situations without letting them cascade into unhealthy behaviors.

 Cognitive behavioral therapy, also called CBT, is a type of therapy that helps to target the thoughts and behaviors that are a result of your trauma.
 For Veterans and First Responders, trauma often leads to self-destructive behaviors that are difficult to control.
 With CBT, you can learn to identify these behaviors and replace them with healthier, more positive ones.
 You’ll also learn skills that encourage better communication and self-awareness.
 This will provide you with the tools that enable you to improve your thoughts and behaviors.